wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-xamarin-blob-storage.md

 	using Microsoft.WindowsAzure.Storage.Blob;

 Next, add a line for your SAS token.
 Replace the `"SAS_URI"` string with the SAS URI that you generated in Azure PowerShell.
-Then add a line for a call to the `UseContainerSAS` method that we’ll create below.
+Then add a line for a call to the `UseContainerSAS` method that we'll create below.
 Note that the **async** keyword has been added before the delegate.

 	public class MainActivity : Activity